 Some links within this blog post are affiliate links.
-Your click on those links supports our site by paying us a small commission but your shopping experience or price does not change.
+Your click on those links supports our site but your shopping experience doesn’t change.

 Prepare for the Holidays Tip #1 – Order holiday cards early

-All of the photo sites have their holiday card layouts ready to go and there are plenty of deals to be found.
-(Don’t forget to use eBates when you order your cards – I found a discount code that I didn’t see on the website when I was ordering and I ended up saving 70% on my cards, PLUS I got cash back!)
+All of the photo sites have their holiday card layouts ready to go.
+There are plenty of deals to be found.
+(Don’t forget to use eBates when you order your cards.
+I found a discount code that I didn’t see on the website when I was ordering and I ended up saving 70% on my cards.
+PLUS I got cash back!)

 Sign up for eBates here!
 It’s FREE and you’ll get cash back on purchases!